afeldman-nm/vllm-enc-dec-rfc/infra-enc-dec.md

 ## 1. Issuing a request to vLLM

-It must be possible for an encoder/decoder request to specify both encoder and decoder prompts, a feature which was not previously supported by vLLM.
+For decoder-only models, a vLLM request specifies a single text or tokens prompt (and possibly multimodal data.)

+An encoder decoder model is architecturally capable of accepting two prompts.

-However, it is also normal for encoder/decoder models to be invoked by passing in only a single prompt.
+However, taking HF transformers as an example, it is also normal for encoder/decoder models to be invoked by passing in only a single prompt.
 In these cases, the input to `model.generate()` is typically passed to the encoder.
 The reason is that the encoder input is usually the "primary" input reflecting the purpose the model was designed for, whereas the decoder input - if specified by the user at all - is for tuning model behavior.
 For example:

 * With HuggingFace (HF) BART, invoking `model.generate(prompt)` passes `prompt` to the encoder input, because the encoder encodes the question or document to summarize.
 * With HF Whisper - a speech recognition model - preprocessed audio embeddings are passed to the encoder as input.
 The user rarely specifies a decoder prompt directly; instead the `WhisperConfig` determines translation language, timestamps, task, and other model behaviors.
 During inference Whisper effectively injects these settings into the decoder sequence as control tokens.

-This suggests that when vLLM is running an encoder/decoder model, requests should always contain an encoder input prompt, and if the request contains only a single prompt then it should be assumed to be an encoder input prompt; however, it should also be possible for a request to specify an additional decoder prompt, in case the user wants to tune model behavior.
-Furthermore, if the user specifies only the encoder input prompt, vLLM must be able to guess a "default" decoder prompt.
+This suggests that when vLLM is running an encoder/decoder model, requests must *at minimum* always contain an encoder input prompt.

+However, it may be desirable for a user to be able to tweak the decoder prompt by injecting custom control tokens to tune model behavior.
+So it should also be possible for a request to specify a decoder prompt in addition to the encoder prompt.

 ### Supported encoder/decoder prompt formats